Zequez/logseq-vault/pages/Storyworlds.md

 - Stories are stories.
 There is no such thing as a true story.
 Neither irresponsible nor responsible stories are true.
 - Taking a step beyond stories requires tremendous courage.
 	- Can you admit that no matter how grim or how funny your piece of theater is, it is still theater?
+- Taking actions from the realization that one is the story maker is part of [[Radical Responsibility]].
+-
+-
 -
 -